pranitastudent/Exam-Dashboard/README.md

-#### Dataset
+### Dataset

-The dataset for this project was  fictious examination performance datset downloaded as a csv file from [Kaggle](https://www.kaggle.com/spscientist/students-performance-in-exams).
+The dataset for this project was  fictious examination performance dataset downloaded as a csv file from [Kaggle](https://www.kaggle.com/spscientist/students-performance-in-exams).
 The dataset was created by the 'SP Scientist' and is available on Kaggle.